Biological Science Faculty Member

 - E-mail: email@example.com

 Graduate Faculty Status

 Research and Professional Interests:

 Organisms are enormously genetically diverse.
-Even traits subject to strong natural selection, such as fertility, longevity, and reproductive behavior can vary greatly among individuals within a single population, and much of this variation can be heritable.
+Even traits under strong natural selection, such as fertility, longevity, and reproductive behavior can vary greatly among individuals within a single population, and much of this variation can be heritable.
 We strive to understand why so much genetic variation persists for traits under strong selection and also to understand the consequences of this diversity for individuals, species, and communities.
-Members of the lab are studying the genetic, genomic, and evolutionary determinants of life span; the ecological genetics of sexual selection and mate choice; and genetic and nongenetic modifiers of aggressive behavior.
-We use different experimental organisms, including fruit flies and several species of poeciliid fish, and a diversity of techniques, including quantitative genetics, evolutionary and behavioral genomics and field experiments.
+Members of the lab are studying the genetic, genomic, and evolutionary determinants of life span; the ecological genetics of sexual selection and mate choice; and genetic and social modifiers of growth, behavior, and fitness.
+We use different experimental organisms, including fruit flies and several species of poeciliid fish, and a diversity of techniques, including quantitative genetics, evolutionary and behavioral genomics and field studies.

 Cullumber, Z, Engel, N, Travis, J, Hughes, KA.
 2019.
 Larger female brains do not reduce male sexual coercion.
 Animal Behav In press.

 Valvo, JJ, Rodd, FH, Hughes, KA.
 2019.
 Consistent female preference for rare and unfamiliar male color patterns in wild guppy populations.
 Behavioral Ecology, Online ahead of press: https://doi.org/10.1093/beheco/arz134.

 Daniel, MJ, Koffinas, L, Hughes KA.
 2019.
 Habituation underpins preference for mates with novel phenotypes in the guppy.
 Proceedings of the Royal Society B 286:20190435.